jrheard/blog/_drafts/boolean-short-circuiting.md

 <div class="expression">7</div>
 </div>

 I said earlier that Python is going to look at our yellow boxes and evaluate them, one at a time, until it finds one that's truthy.
-Well, it's found one that's truthy?
+Well, **it's found one that's truthy**!
 What happens now?

 # Short-circuiting